ec528-fall26/zero-trust/docs/design-proposal.md

 # Design Proposal: Zero Trust Cryptographic Confinement for AI Agents

-**EC528 — Demo 1 | Proposed submission: `docs/design-proposal.md` on `demo-1` | Due September 23, 2026, at 12:00 noon**

-This is a proposed implementation and evaluation plan, not a report of completed work.
-Script names below are deliverables to be implemented.
-Numeric settings are prototype design choices, not measured results or requirements imposed by the sponsor.

 ## 1. Problem

 An AI agent with deployment credentials can turn mistaken or attacker-influenced instructions into real changes to infrastructure.
 The intended users of this prototype are cloud administrators and engineering teams that want agents to prepare and request workloads without giving those agents independent execution authority.